ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 ![](/wiki/shared/news/2025-03-02-osumania-7k-world-cup-2025-concludes/Ludicin.png)

 More than likely, [Ludicin](https://osu.ppy.sh/users/8659666) needs little to no introduction!
-This is, in fact, not their first rodeo in the game as they've previously composed [Echoes of Memoria](https://osu.ppy.sh/beatmapsets/2214238#mania/4691422) for [The Perennial 2024](https://osu.ppy.sh/community/forums/topics/1924994?n=1), as well as the [myriad of ranked sets](https://osu.ppy.sh/beatmapsets?q=artist%3D%22%22Ludicin%22%22) they were featured in!
+This is, in fact, not their first rodeo in the game as they've previously composed [Echoes of Memoria](https://osu.ppy.sh/beatmapsets/2214238#mania/4691422) for [The Perennial 2024](https://osu.ppy.sh/community/forums/topics/1924994?n=1), as well as the [myriad of Ranked sets](https://osu.ppy.sh/beatmapsets?q=artist%3D%22%22Ludicin%22%22) they were featured in!

 ---